 - seek or accept any personal loan or services from any entity with which we do business, except from financial institutions or service providers offering similar loans or services to third parties under similar terms in the ordinary course of their respective businesses;

-- be a consultant to, or a director, officer or employee of, or otherwise operate an outside business if the demands of the outside business would interfere with the director’s, officer’s or employee’s responsibilities to us (if in doubt, consult your supervisor, the Corporation Ethics Officer or the Governance Committee);
+- be a consultant to, or a director, officer or employee of, or otherwise operate an outside business if the demands of the outside business would interfere with the director’s, officer’s or employee’s responsibilities to us (if in doubt, consult your supervisor or the Corporation Ethics Officer);

 - accept any personal loan or guarantee of obligations from the Corporation, except to the extent such arrangements are legally permissible; or

 - conduct business on behalf of the Corporation with immediate family members, which include spouses, children, parents, siblings and persons sharing the same home whether or not legal relatives.

 Provided, however, that only Board of Directors as a whole, shall have the authority to grant such permission to a director or officer.

 Directors, officers and employees are prohibited from taking for themselves personal opportunities that are discovered through the use of corporate property, information or position.

 Disclosure shall be made, in the case of directors and officers, to the Board of Directors of the Corporation in accordance with all applicable laws and regulatory policies, and in the case of employees, to the Corporation's Ethics Officer of the existence of any actual or potential conflict of interest.

 Confidentiality and Corporate Assets